deckgo/deckdeckgo/docs/docs/slides/app-slide-big-img/app-slide-big-img.md

 # Slide: Big Image

-If you would like to display a fullscreen image in your presentation and select specific part of it to display them on following slides, the "Big Image" slide is the one you are looking for.
+If you would like to display a fullscreen image in your presentation and select specific part of it, in order to to zoom in/highlight them, the "Big Image" slide is the one you are looking for.

 ## Table of contents